eternnoir/pyTelegramBotAPI/README.md

 ## Advanced use of the API

 ### Asynchronous delivery of messages
 There exists an implementation of TeleBot which executes all `send_xyz` and the `get_me` functions asynchronously.
-This can speed up you bot __significantly__, but it has unwanted side effects if used without caution.
+This can speed up your bot __significantly__, but it has unwanted side effects if used without caution.
 To enable this behaviour, create an instance of AsyncTeleBot instead of TeleBot.
 ```python
 tb = telebot.AsyncTeleBot("TOKEN")